 Big data sets include electronic health records (EHR), data resulting from imaging technologies, other large throughput (-omics) technologies, and wearables or health and lifestyle (mobile) apps.
 The differences in governance of health data, the different authority levels, and the ethical and cultural diversity across European regions further complicate the swift uptake of personalised medicine.

-To gain a better understanding on the regional perspectives to make health data accessible, SAPHIRe will host an online interactive workshop on Thursday 26th November 2020, 10h30-12h30 CET.
-During the webinar we will discuss regional best practices, examples and lessons learned.
+To gain a better understanding on the regional perspectives to make health data accessible, SAPHIRe held an online interactive workshop on Thursday 26 November 2020, 10h30-12h30 CET.

 Gianni D’Errico, Coordinator Regions4PerMed